10 open-source connectors·MIT licensed

 Authorize

-Browser-based OAuth or local helper.
-Tokens are saved to ~/.<provider>-mcp/ with chmod 600.
+Browser-based OAuth or a local helper.
+Tokens land in ~/.<provider>-mcp/ with chmod 600.

 $ npx -y whoop-mcp-unofficial auth